laffra/feynman/README.md

     print("Ran for", time.time() - when, "seconds")
 ```

-The script runs the example as before, but also draws the program state, while it is running, in an easy to understand diagram:
+The `example` module runs the same as before, but `explain.py` now draws the program state, while `example.py` is running, in an easy to understand diagram:

 ![A Feynman animation of example.py showing how data is moved between two databases](Feynman.gif?raw=true "Title")